Bolton Rifles: Interwar

-The 55th (West Lancashire) Division began to reform in the retitled Territorial Army (TA) in April 1920 as part of Western Command.
+The TF was reconstituted on 2 February 1920 and the 5th Loyals was reformed at Bolton.
+The 55th (West Lancashire) Division began to reform in April 1920 as part of Western Command.
 The 5th Loyals were once again in 164th (North Lancashire) Brigade.
+The TF was reorganised as the Territorial Army (TA) in 1921.

 In 1938, as part of the modernisation of the army, the 55th was converted into the 55th (West Lancashire) Motor Division, and 164th Bde was disbanded.
 The 5th Loyals was converted into a divisional motorcycle battalion.
-When the TA was doubled in size after the Munich Crisis, 5th Loyals spun off a duplicate battalion.
-While some regiments followed the First World War practice and used '1/' and '2/' prefixes, the Loyals designated the new unit the 6th Battalion, re-using the number of a Kitchener's Army battalion of 1914–18.
+When the TA was doubled in size after the Munich Crisis, 5th Loyals spun off a duplicate battalion at Macclesfield 3 May 1939.
+Initially the regiments followed the World War I practice and used '1/' and '2/' prefixes, but on 16 May the Loyals designated the new unit the 6th Battalion, re-using the number of a Kitchener's Army battalion of 1914–18.

-Second World War
+World War II

 Mobilisation

-On the outbreak of the Second World War on 3 September 1939, the 5th and 6th Loyals mobilised at Derby Barracks, Bolton, as motorcycle battalions in 55th Division.
+The TA was mobilised on 1 September 1939, just before the outbreak of World War II.
+The 5th and 6th Loyals mobilised at Derby Barracks, Bolton, as motorcycle battalions in 55th Division.
 However, from 15 September the division's duplicate units, including 6th Loyals, were formed into the 59th (Staffordshire) Infantry Division.
 Neither of these divisions joined the British Expeditionary Force in France, and were still training in the UK when the Battle of France broke out.
 5th Loyals had just been transferred to a new 20th Independent Infantry Brigade (Guards) on 24 April 1940 but was left behind when the brigade was hurriedly sent to the Defence of Boulogne on 22 May 1940.